Special points on intersections of hypersurfaces: Introduction

 \end{theorem}

-The above are substantial improvements, at roughly $68.8\%$, $64.9\%$, $39.1\%$, $20.0\%$, $76.0\%$, $22.4\%$, $16.7\%$, and $18.6\%$, respectively, of the previously known best bounds.
-Moreover, these calculations are the result of an algorithmic process which leverages existing estimates, and allows us to make explicit the impact on $\mch(r)$ of future improvements on upper bounds of $\RD(n)$.
+We emphasize that whether $\RD(n) > 1$ for any $n$ is an open problem.
+As such, while the true values of $\mch(r)$ remain unknown, these results represent a substantial relative reduction from the best bounds in the literature.
+For example, our bound on $\mch(7)$ reduces the prior estimate by nearly a third; for $r=21$, the bound is reduced to a sixth of its previous value.
+Moreover, these calculations are the result of an algorithmic process that leverages existing estimates, allowing us to explicitly measure the impact that future improvements on $\RD(n)$ would have on bounds for $\mch(r)$.

-These improved bounds are obtained by building upon the methods given in \cite{GGW2025}, which reconcile the classical theory of polar cones with contemporary perspectives of Fano varieties towards a generalized process for obtaining points on an intersection $X$ of hypersurfaces in $\Pb^N$.
-The goal is to find points defined over some solvable extension of the ground field $k$; in particular, to verify the density of $X(k^{\Sol}) \subset X$ given assumptions on the forms cutting out $X$.
-In this paper, we broaden the scope from solvable extensions to arbitrary classes of \emph{accessory irrationalities}, a central idea from the Kleinian tradition of solving algebraic equations (see, e.g., \cites{Klein1884, FKW2023}).
-Our main theorem is to establish a process for determining when intersections of hypersurfaces have dense ``level $\ell$'' points---that is, points defined over field extensions $L/k$ with $\RD(L/k) \leq \ell$ as in \cites{AS1976, Reichstein2025}---in terms of the degrees of the underlying forms.
+These improved bounds are obtained by building upon the methods given in \cite{HS2023, GGW2025}.
+The first of these recovers Sylvester's obliteration algorithm \cite{Sylvester1887} for solving systems of equations via the classical theory of polar cones, towards obtaining upper bounds on resolvent degree; the second establishes bounds on the ambient dimension $N$ required to guarantee that $X(k^{\Sol}) \subset X$ is \emph{dense}, for $X$ an intersection of quadrics, cubics, and quartics.
+In this paper, we establish a framework for determining when an intersection of hypersurfaces has dense ``level $\ell$'' points---that is, points defined over field extensions $L/k$ with $\RD(L/k) \leq \ell$, following \cite{AS1976, Reichstein2025}---in terms of the degrees of the underlying forms.

-Moreover, the method of proof allows us to formulate more general statements regarding $j$-dimensional planes defined over extensions of bounded resolvent degree.
-Writing $\mcf(j,X)$ for the Fano variety of $j$-planes on $X$ and $k^{(\ell)}$ for the level $\ell$ closure, our main result is:
+Our approach allows us to formulate more general statements regarding $j$-dimensional planes defined over extensions of bounded resolvent degree.
+Writing $\mcf(j,X)$ for the Fano variety of $j$-planes on $X$ and $k^{(\ell)}$ for the level $\ell$ closure of $k$ in some fixed algebraic closure, we show: